Jobbik: Historical

-Prior to 2020, Jobbik was described by media and academics as right-wing, far-right, and extreme right wing political party.
+Prior to 2020, Jobbik was described by media and academics as right-wing, far-right, and extreme right-wing political party.
 Earlier, the party often defined itself as "a principled, conservative and radically patriotic Christian party", whose "fundamental purpose" was the protection of "Hungarian values and interests".
 Since then, Jobbik has implemented major changes in its program and policies, due to its growing popularity and broadening supporter groups.
-Earlier Jobbik's ideology has been described by political scholars as right-wing populist, whose strategy "relies on a combination of ethno-nationalism with anti-elitist populist rhetoric and a radical critique of existing political institutions".
+Earlier Jobbik's ideology has been described by political scholars as right-wing populist, whose strategy "relies on a combination of ethno-nationalism with anti-elitist and populist rhetoric and a radical critique of existing political institutions".

 For its part, Jobbik rejected the common classification of the political spectrum in left and right, and has been described as a catch-all party.
 The party sees itself as patriotic.
-The party has always rejected the term 'far-right', and instead labeled itself as 'radical right-wing'.
-It has also criticised media companies for labelling them as 'far-right' and has threatened to take action towards those who do.
+The party has always rejected the term "far-right", and instead labeled itself as "radical right-wing".
+It has also criticised media companies for labelling them as "far-right" and has threatened to take action towards those who do.
 In 2014, the Supreme Court of Hungary ruled that Jobbik cannot be labeled "far-right" in any domestic radio or television transmissions, as this would constitute an opinion because Jobbik has refused the 'far-right' label.
 It also supported socially conservative and nationalist positions.

-At its beginnings, Jobbik described itself as rejecting "global capitalism" and the European Union, because they felt disappointed with the conditions of the Hungarian EU accession.
-While the party previously also opposed Zionism, the party's leader, Gábor Vona, stated in February 2017 that he has "never questioned Israel's existence" and that the party supports a two-state solution to the Israel-Palestine conflict.
+At its beginnings, Jobbik described itself as rejecting "global capitalism", as well as the European Union, about which they said they felt disappointed with the conditions of the Hungarian EU accession.
+While the party previously also opposed Zionism, the party's leader, Gábor Vona, stated in February 2017 that he has "never questioned Israel's existence", and that the party supports a two-state solution to the Israel-Palestine conflict.
 In July 2018, the party also voted in the European Parliament in favour of greater security coordination with Israel.
-At some level the party adhered to Pan-Turanism, an ideology that asserts that Hungarians, alongside the peoples such as Mongolians, Manchus, Japanese, Koreans, Finns, Turks, etc., originate from the Ural–Altaic race, and supported Hungarian irredentism.
+At some level the party adhered to Pan-Turanism, an ideology that asserts that Hungarians originate from the Ural–Altaic race, and supported Hungarian irredentism.
 Consequently, the party strongly supports closer ties with Turkey, with Vona criticizing the 2016 Turkish coup d'état attempt and praising Turkish President Recep Tayyip Erdoğan as a "very strong leader".

-Jobbik, according to recent remarks from the party, no longer regards ideological issues as a primary goal, but instead focuses on the elimination of social tensions and controversies as well as on the fight against the growing corruption in the public sphere and administration.
+By 2018, Jobbik was reported to no longer regard ideological issues as a primary goal but instead focused on the elimination of social tensions and controversies, as well as on the fight against the growing corruption in the public sphere and administration.